Color Shift paint is a cool craft paint – with shimmering, metallic shades that shift in changing light! Learn all about it and how to use it.

 Can I use water to thin it?

-No – you’ll mess with the properties of the paint and it won’t be color shifty!!
+No – you’ll mess with the properties of the paint and it won’t be iridescent or “shift”!

-Can Color Shift Acrylic Paint be used with other paint products?
+Can it be used with other paint products?

 How long does it take to cure?

-This paint will dry to the touch very quickly, however, it will take approximately 48 hours before it is cured to the surface.
+This paint will dry to the touch very quickly, however, it will take approximately 48 hours before it is cured fully.

-How should I clean up my painting tools?
+How should I clean up my brushes and tools?

-Because it is non-toxic and water-based, is easy to clean out of painting tools immediately after use, while wet, with soap and water.
-Like any other acrylic craft paint or Mod Podge!
-You don’t want this paint to dry in your brushes.
+Clean brushes and tools immediately after use, while wet, with soap and water.
+Like any other acrylic craft paint or Mod Podge, you don’t want this paint to dry in your brushes.

 Are you ready for some projects??
 I’m so excited to share!
 Here are 10 ways to use this paint below.